 The remaining forces of Jerusalem rallied around the Crusading orders and they clashed with the army of the Ayubid Sultan in the Battle of La Forbie (also known as the Battle of Hiribya), which began on October 17, 1244.
 After the experience of Khwarazmiyya’s sack ofJerusalem, the crusaders realized that no mercy would be shown to them if they lost.
-They fought bravely, since they knew that defeat meant death or enslavement, but the Sultan’s forces had overwhelming numerical superiority, and the crusader resistance collapsed on October 18.
+They fought bravely, because they knew that defeat meant death or enslavement.
+But the Sultan’s forces had overwhelming numerical superiority, and the crusader resistance collapsed on October 18.
 Over 5,000 crusaders had died, 800 prisoners were taken, including Walter of Brienne, William of Chastelneuf, Master of the Hospital, and the Constable of Tripoli.

 The final fall of Acre came in 1291.
 The Mamluks besieged Acre in April 1291, and by May 18 they had breached its defenses.
 The crusaders, their families, and the local residents made a mad dash for the harbor to escape the invading army, but most were killed or enslaved.
 Many of those who made it into the boats drowned when the boats capsized due to overcrowding.
 A Templar stronghold was the last to fall.
 It held out till May 18, when the Templars surrendered after accepting a truce offer.
-But they were promptly executed.
+They were promptly executed.